-A lot of clients and family members obviously want bails lowered.
-They don’t want to have to pay bail bondsmen, and a lot of times bails are so high that people simply can’t bail out.
-Once that bail is set by the judge — that’s why it’s so important to have an attorney right from the beginning so you can try to get the bail set as low as possible — but once it’s set, the judge is not going to lower the bail unless the attorney can mount a powerful argument that there’s been a change in circumstances.
+A lot of clients and family members obviously want bails lowered after bail is determined.
+They don't want to have to pay bail bondsmen, and a lot of times bails are so high that people simply can't bail out.
+Once that bail is set by the judge — that's why it's so important to have an attorney right from the beginning so you can try to get the bail set as low as possible — but once it's set, the judge is not going to lower the bail unless the attorney can mount a powerful argument that there's been a change in circumstances.

 Lowering Bail Due To Change of Circumstance

 A lot of different issues can come up to cause a change in circumstances.
 For example, I just did a preliminary hearing the other day.
 There was four counts in the case and I was able to get two of the counts dismissed.
 I made an argument that was a change in circumstance.
 The client now only had half the charges against him, so therefore, the bail should be reduced.
 The judge bought to argument, reduced the bail and my client was able to bail out.
 That's one example of change of circumstance.

 There are also bad examples of change of circumstance.
 Sometimes they do a preliminary hearing and additional charges get added and then the bail goes up.
 The client's exposure to jail becomes more serious, and therefore, the prosecutors can argue a change in circumstance and try to argue for a higher bail.

 They don't usually do it, but they do do it in some cases where they feel that the particular defendant is a very dangerous person who needs to be in custody while the case is pending versus out of custody.